Grey Cup: Trophy

 The current design of the Grey Cup's base was introduced in 1987, coinciding with the 75th anniversary of the first Grey Cup championship.
 The base stands 84 cm high and is made of black-lacquered aluminum with silver plates engraved with the names of each winning team's players and executives since 1909.
 The trophy, one of Canada's best known symbols, ran out of room for new additions following the 2012 Grey Cup.
 The league announced that the base would be redesigned but remain similar in shape to its current design.
 In 2020 the new base required the removal of the 1909 plaque.
 To accommodate all the plaques within the base of the Grey Cup, they were redesigned using laser etching and a modern typeface that allowed for vertical reduction of the characters and letters that had improved legibility.
-The trophy is customarily escorted to the new champions by two members of the Royal Canadian Mounted Police and presented by the commissioner of the CFL.
+The trophy is customarily escorted to the new champions by two members of the Royal Canadian Mounted Police (as part of its long-time partnership with the CFL) and presented by the commissioner of the CFL.
+Like the National Hockey League where the Conn Smythe Trophy was presented before the Stanley Cup, the presentation of the trophy has been typically preceded by the presentations of the Dick Suderman Trophy and the Grey Cup Most Valuable Player awards, in contrast to the other three leagues who usually present the World Series MVP, NBA Finals MVP, and Super Bowl MVP awards, respectively, after their championship trophy.

-Similar to the more famous Stanley Cup used exclusively today by the NHL, members of the winning teams are allowed time to celebrate with the trophy in their own fashion, often taking it to their home towns or tours in locations across Canada.
+Similar to the Stanley Cup used exclusively today by the NHL, members of the winning teams are allowed time to celebrate with the trophy in their own fashion, often taking it to their home towns or tours in locations across Canada.
 The board of directors for the Canadian Football Hall of Fame act as the Grey Cup's trustees and control its rental for events.
 The trophy is accompanied by a designated representative of the Hall of Fame at all times.
 Like the Stanley Cup, but unlike the Vince Lombardi Trophy for the NFL's Super Bowl, a new trophy is not made every year for the winning team to keep; rather, the Grey Cup is loaned to the winning team for a year.